FREE SHIPPING to Japanese addresses exceeding ¥10,000 JPY cart value

 Edosenke

 Edosenke is not descended by blood from Sen no Rikyū.
-It was founded by Kawakami Fuhaku (1716–1807), who belonged to Omotesenke and learned tea ceremony under the 7th generation Grand Master of Omotesenke line.
+It was founded by Kawakami Fuhaku (1716–1807), who belonged to Omotesenke and learned tea ceremony under the 7th generation Grand Master of the Omotesenke line.
 At that time, "Sansenke", the three schools associated with Rikyū, went through reformations.
 One of the leading characters of these reformations was Fuhaku himself.
 Fuhaku went to Edo (Tokyo) and first established a branch of the Omotesenke school.
 Fuhaku found some of the last texts Sen no Rikyū left behind, which helped him complete his ceremonial style.

 The head of Edosenke now is the 10th generation Grand Master, Kawakami Kansetsu.